“I’m sorry, Mom. I love you.”

 For nothing.
 For worse than nothing.

 GM: Claire’s head snaps up.
-Horror spreads over her haggard, exhausted face, then it’s gone too.
-Blackness envelops everything, consumes everything—
+Horror spreads over her exhausted face.
+Then it’s gone too, as blackness consumes everything—

 GM: The darkness recedes.